eBay/TrustFabric/Overview.md

     * Client can use user access token to connect to resource services
     * Client must present client JWT tokens to identify itself and to present user token on behalf of user
 * Access claims are embedded in the JWT token, this makes local validation of access possible
-* All the tokens(including client tokens and user access tokens) are short duration tokens
+* All the tokens(including client tokens and user access tokens) are short-lived tokens

 ![](./media/Application-overview.png)